faustzero1/bandithijo.github.io/_posts/note/2021-06-10-catatan-post-installation-fedora-workstation.md

 (RPMFusion - Free)

 {% shell_term $ %}
-sudo dnf install mpv
+sudo dnf in mpv
-sudo dnf install celluloid
+sudo dnf in celluloid
 {% endshell_term %}

 User script that may help you steroid your mpv.